-Alternate Housing Mitigation Plan.
-A plan, prepared in conformance with the requirements of Chapter 17.136, proposing an alternate means to fulfill the inclusionary housing requirements otherwise required by the Chapter.
+Alternate Housing Mitigation Plan (AHMP).
+A plan, prepared in conformance with the requirements of Chapter 17.136, proposing an alternate means to fulfill the housing requirements otherwise required by the Chapter.

-Below-Market Rate (BMR) Unit.
-A dwelling unit that shall be offered at an affordable rent or affordable ownership cost to very-low, low-, or moderate income households and is required by the Town pursuant to Chapter 17.136.
-At the Town's discretion, a Workforce Housing Unit may also be classified as a BMR unit.
+Below Market Rate (BMR) Unit.
+A dwelling unit that shall be offered at an affordable rent or affordable ownership cost to very-low, low-, or moderate income households pursuant to Chapter 17.136.
+At the Town's discretion, a Workforce Housing unit may also be classified as a BMR unit.

-Housing Mitigation Plan.
-An applicant's statement, developed in accordance with the provisions of Chapter 17.136, of how a project will conform to the Town's inclusionary housing requirements.
-See also "Alternate Housing Mitigation Plan."

 Housing.
 The following terms are defined for the purposes of Chapter 17.136 (Housing).

 Affordable Housing.
-Housing that is restricted as to rental rate or sales price based upon household income and size criteria as defined by the state of California or the town of Mammoth Lakes.
+Housing that is restricted as to rental rate or sales price based upon household income and size criteria as defined by the state of California or the Town of Mammoth Lakes.

 Bedroom.
 A room designed to be used for sleeping purposes which may contain closets, shall have access to a bathroom and which meets applicable California Building Standards Code requirements for light, ventilation, sanitation and egress and has a minimum floor area of 100 square feet plus closet.

 Deed Restriction.
-A recorded contract entered into between the town of Mammoth Lakes and the owner or purchaser of real property identifying the conditions of occupancy and resale.
+A recorded contract entered into between the Town of Mammoth Lakes and the owner or purchaser of real property identifying the conditions of occupancy and resale.

 Dwelling Unit.
-For the purposes of calculating density in multiple-family zones, a one bedroom unit or studio unit up to a maximum eight hundred fifty net square feet of living area, shall be considered to equal one-half of a dwelling.
+For the purposes of calculating density for Workforce Housing developments in multiple-family zones, a one bedroom unit or studio unit up to a maximum 850 net square feet of living area, shall be considered to equal one-half of a dwelling.

-Existing Long-term Rental Unit.
+Existing Long-Term Rental Unit.
 Any dwelling that has been leased for residential purposes for a period or periods in excess of thirty consecutive days for more than five months per year within the last two years.

-Full-time Equivalent Employee (FTEE).
-A full-time employee or combination of part-time employees.
-When employee generation calculation results in seasonal or part-time employees, those employees are grouped together to form FTEEs.
-Full-time year round employees equal one FTEE, part-time year round employees and full-time seasonal employees equal one-half FTEE, and part-time seasonal employees equal one-quarter FTEE.

-Housing Mitigation Development Plan (HMDP).
-A housing mitigation plan, written and submitted by the developer, that details how the developer intends to mitigate affordable housing impacts.

 New Development.
-Any new construction or conversion of use resulting in an increase in the employee generation as described in Table 17.132.020-1.
+Any new construction or conversion of use resulting in an increase in housing mitigation requirementsas described in Chapter 17.136.
 New development includes expansions of, or additions to, existing uses.

-Sleeping Area.
-Any bedroom, loft, or other space that can be equipped with beds, foldout sofas or other similar sleeping furniture within a visitor accommodation/transient occupancy facility.

 Workforce Housing.
 Housing that is restricted for rent or purchase by individuals and households working in the community of Mammoth Lakes.
-Employment criteria, rental rates and sales prices for workforce housing shall be established administratively.
+Workforce Housing includes, but is not limited to, Affordable Housing.
+Employment criteria, rental rates, and sales prices for Workforce Housing shall be established administratively by the Town.

 Current Definitions - Not proposed to be changed